Tricks and Secrets

 One city name, but two airports?

 Does everyone know by now that you have to be careful with secondary airport locations such as Duesseldorf/Weeze, Frankfurt/Hahn, Paris/Beauvais and Oslo/Torp?
 None of the airports are even close to the cities they are attached to.
 Ryanair and the discount airlines like to make these associations to give the impression they are near, but I hear plenty of stories of people getting mixed up and having their trips ruined.
-Make sure you see check that three-digit airport code first.
+Make sure you check that three-digit airport code first.

 This confusing phenomenon is most prevalent in Europe but lots of big cities have at least two airports (Sao Paulo, Bangkok, Shanghai, Tokyo) and already people get Orlando and Orlando-Sanford mixed up, which is a real problem since the latter has no public transportation.
 (Can you imagine an international airport with dozens of flights from seven airlines and zero public transport options?
 Welcome to Orlando-Sanford!
 Check out their dreadful website if you don’t believe me.
 The rental car mafia have a stranglehold on it.)